Indrawan-maker/world-horizons-backend/README.md

-## 📝 Learn backend by building world horizons request and response to API and Apply it in different route
+## 📝 Learn backend by building world horizons REST API request and response to API and Apply it in different route and CORSE so when deploy it works